 In 2003, I went to Prague to study writing with the late, great Arnošt Lustig.
-I was his TA, and the Rabbit was the administrative assistant in the program office–neither of us could have afforded these classes otherwise–and almost every single day I came close to being run over by a tram.
+I was his TA, and the Rabbit was the administrative assistant in the program office, havin–neither of us could have afforded these classes otherwise–and almost every single day I came close to being run over by a tram.
 All the lanes in Prague are martyr’s lanes, not because their public transit system murders absent-minded students, but because Prague is a city of churches and martyrs, and someone had the misfortune to be killed for their beliefs on pretty much every corner.
-Their are plaques everywhere, notifying you of who was martyred on that spot, and why and how.
+There are plaques everywhere, notifying you of who was martyred on that spot, and why and how.
 Prague is an old, old city.
 The part of Prague called New Town (Nové Město in Czech) was built in 1348.
 The old part is much, much older.

 I have sharp memories of Prague because, when I went, my brother asked me to write him this travelogue, so not only did I record everything that happened, I’ve read over it a few times through the years.
 I wasn’t that into photography at the time, though.
 I just had a couple disposable cameras, and I didn’t take a lot of pictures.
 I mean, I have a whole album of pictures from Prague, but I was there for a while and there are notable lacunae.
 For example, I never took a picture in a puppet shop.
 I had the worst trouble finding a good source image, but the last panel shows a decent sampling of the sort of thing you’d find in one.